-Recent approaches have addressed multiple dimensions of feasibility, an important advancement since social and institutional aspects are as if not more important than technology ones (Jewell and Cherp 2020).
+Recent approaches have addressed multiple dimensions of feasibility, an important advancement since social and institutional aspects are as, if not more, important than technology ones (Jewell and Cherp 2020).
 Feasibility corridors of scenarios based on their scale, rate of change and disruptiveness have been identified (Kriegler et al. 2018b; Warszawski et al. 2021).
-The reality check shows that many 1.5°C compatible scenarios violate the feasibility corridors.
-The ones which didn't are associated with a greater coverage of the available mitigation levers (Warszawski et al. 2021).
+The reality check shows that many 1.5°C-compatible scenarios violate the feasibility corridors.
+The ones that didn't are associated with a greater coverage of the available mitigation levers (Warszawski et al. 2021).

 Brutschin et al. (2021) proposed an operational framework covering all six dimensions of feasibility.
-They developed a set of multi-dimensional metrics capturing the timing, disruptiveness and the scale of the transformative change within each dimension (as in Kriegler et al. (2018b)).
+They developed a set of multidimensional metrics capturing the timing, disruptiveness and the scale of the transformative change within each dimension (as in Kriegler et al. 2018b).
 Thresholds of feasibility risks of different intensity are obtained through the review of the relevant literature and empirical analysis of historical data.
 Novel indicators include governance levels (Andrijevic et al. 2020a).
-The 17 bottom-up indicators are then aggregated up across time and dimension, as way to highlight feasibility trade-offs.
+The 17 bottom-up indicators are then aggregated up across time and dimension, as a way to highlight feasibility trade-offs.
 Aggregation is done via compensatory approaches such as the geometric mean.
 This is employed, for instance, for the Human Development Index.
-A conceptual example of this approach as applied to the IPCC AR6 scenarios database is shown in Figure 3.42 and further described in the Annex.
+A conceptual example of this approach as applied to the IPCC AR6 scenarios database is shown in Figure 3.42 and further described in the Annex III.11.2.3.

-Figure 3.42: Example of multi-dimensional feasibility analysis and indicators used in the IPCC AR6 scenarios.
-The approach defines relevant indicators characterizing the key dimensions of feasibility.
-Indicators capture the timing, scale and disruptiveness challenges.
-Low, medium and high feasibility concerns are defined based on historical trends and available literature.
-Details about indicator and thresholds values can be found in Annex III later in the century.
+In Figure 3.43, we show the results of applying the methodology of Brutschin et al. (2021) to the AR6 scenarios database.
+The charts highlight the dynamic nature of feasibility risks, which are mostly concentrated in the decades before mid-century except for geophysical risks driven by CO2 removals later in the century.
 Different dimensions pose differentiated challenges: for example, institutional feasibility challenges appear to be the most relevant, in line with the qualitative literature.
 Thus, feasibility concerns might be particularly relevant in countries with weaker institutional capacity.
-The Figure also highlights the key role of policy and technology, as enabling factors.
-In particular (Panel B), internationally coordinated and immediate emission reductions allow to smooth out feasibility concerns and reduce long term challenges compared to delayed policy action, as a result of a more gradual transition and lower requirements of CO2 removals.
-For the same climate objective, different illustrative mitigation pathways entail somewhat different degrees and distributions of implementation challenges (panel C).
+Figure 3.43 also highlights the key roles of policy and technology as enabling factors.
+In particular (panel b), internationally coordinated and immediate emission reductions allow to smooth out feasibility concerns and reduce long-term challenges compared to delayed policy action, as a result of a more gradual transition and lower requirements of CO2 removals.
+For the same climate objective, different Illustrative Mitigation Pathways entail somewhat different degrees and distributions of implementation challenges (panel c).